nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 present markets, see Chapter 15.1._

-## chapter 5.1.
+## Chapter 5.1.
 The Dow Theory in the 20th and 21st Centuries

 As may be seen in the following table, replacing the table from Chapter 5, the Dow Theory continued to provide its user an advantage over the